SeabookChen/seabookchen.net/_drafts/why.md

   On one hand, modifying source code for testing purpose, like adding class names, is a common practice for making elements locating easier.
   On the other hand, monitoring UI related bug/feature tickets would greatly help developers track down what has been changed.
   Unfortunately, external automators outside Google won't be able to take advantage of this.

+Few potential obstacles in web UI automation are very likely to be seen during the process:

+- Element locating difficulties - XPath/CSS selectors skills are necessary
+- Poorly used waiting systems -  WebDriverWait or similar technologies are required
+- Unmaintainable project with smelly code - OO features that make a project maintainable are essential:
+  + Abstraction
+  + Encapsulation
+  + Inheritance
+  + Design Pattern - Page Objects

 ### There are APIs
 {: #there-are-apis}